A lot or a little?

 What's it about?

 FIRE EMBLEM: THREE HOUSES brings the long-running tactical turn-based role-playing game series to Switch.
 It puts players in the armor of a mysterious young man or woman (players get to select gender) who takes on the role of a professor at a military academy located in an ancient monastery at a time when mysterious events are taking place across the church-run empire.
 He or she becomes the leader of one of the academy's houses, teaching students the art of combat while also attending to relationships forged with both the pupils and faculty.
 As months pass, the students wage mock battles, go out on missions to serve the monastery and church, and slowly develop their skills and friendships with one another by eating, having tea together, and attending balls and festivals.
 These characters will also go through other events like fishing, weapon training tournaments, and choir practice.
 Battles see players take command of their students, controlling their movements on gridded fields while choosing from an expanding array of attacks and abilities.
 Characters gradually level up, change classes, and learn how to use new weapons and gear.
 But players who choose to play with a feature called "permadeath" enabled will need to exercise caution, as any defeated heroes won't return for subsequent battles, their experience and skills lost forever.
+Additional downloadable content (DLC) has provided new experiences for players, including new costumes, missions, and even a fourth mystery house as a side quest which has an impact on the main story.

 Is it any good?

 Those who've played previous games in this beloved series know what they're in for here: Chess-like tactics with decisions that can have game-changing consequences.
 Fire Emblem: Three Houses delivers all of this, and plenty more.
 There's much more dialogue and character development here than in previous Fire Emblem games, with players able to spend an hour or more running around the monastery between battles as they talk to and teach students, fulfill quest requirements, and carry out tasks that include gardening, fishing, cooking, and hosting tea parties.
 There's also more opportunity to practice combat and grind levels, thanks to a variety of quest battles, prologue missions, and monster routing assignments that come available every week.
 Expect to sink scores of hours into this one -- more if you choose to replay as each of the two houses you didn't initially pick (each comes with its own set of playable characters) in your first playthrough.
+What's also notable is the addition of new content which has added new content, such as extra battles, new characters to recruit, new character classes to play, and even new activities in the monastery to participate in with your favorite students or faculty.
+The latest DLC pack adds a mysterious fourth house, the Ashen Wolves, who are small, but powerful fighters in their own right.
+Discovering why these characters are below the monastery is an interesting tale, and it's handled as a side quest so you can complete it and recruit these students to your main game, unlocking new quests and story elements along the way.

-But some other changes in this bigger and more ambitious entry might not sit as well with certain players.
+Some other changes in this bigger and more ambitious entry might not sit as well with certain players.
 Though the optional "permadeath" feature returns, it doesn't have the same significance as in previous games.
 Rather than disappearing completely from the story, defeated characters are placed on a permanent disabled list of sorts rather than outright killed.
 They can often still be seen and interacted with in and around the monastery.
 Plus, a new time rewinding feature means players can revert to a previous turn to avoid the deaths of particularly beloved heroes.
 And while the expanded array of activities between battles is interesting at first, it can get repetitive as players feel the need to obsessively seek out everyone to return lost items they've found and see if they've got anything new or interesting to say.
 Fire Emblem: Three Houses is a good addition to the series, and it makes great use of the Switch hardware for improved graphics and on-the-go play, but franchise traditionalists may find themselves wishing for a return to its hardcore roots.

 Talk to your kids about ...